MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/EMAIL.md

     - **Default:** Enter a valid email

-- **IsReadOnly** - Boolean value that controls whether the text input is disabled or not.
+- **IsReadOnly** - Boolean value that controls whether the text input is disabled.
+While true the input is disabled and whilst false the input can be typed into.

     - **Default:** False